19hours/sg-statutes/Acts/Legal Profession Act.md

 (d) a legal officer who has not less than 10 years’ experience,

+[20/2009 wef 09/10/2009]

 to inquire into the complaint or information.

-[19/2008 wef 15/10/2008]

-[35/2001]
+[35/2001; 19/2008]

 (11) A member of a Review Committee who has reviewed any matter concerning any advocate and solicitor shall not thereby be disqualified from acting as a member of an Inquiry Committee inquiring into the same matter.

-[19/2008 wef 15/10/2008]

-[35/2001]
+[35/2001; 19/2008]

 (12) An Inquiry Committee may meet for the purposes of its inquiry, adjourn and otherwise regulate the conduct of its inquiry as the members may think fit.

 [15/89]

-(13) The Chairman of an Inquiry Committee may at any time summon a meeting of the Inquiry Committee.
+(13) The chairman of an Inquiry Committee may at any time summon a meeting of the Inquiry Committee.

 [15/89]

-(14) Any questions arising at any meeting of an Inquiry Committee shall be determined by a majority of votes of the members of the Committee, and in the case of an equality of votes, the Chairman of the Inquiry Committee shall have a second or casting vote.
+(14) Any questions arising at any meeting of an Inquiry Committee shall be determined by a majority of votes of the members of the Committee, and in the case of an equality of votes, the chairman of the Inquiry Committee shall have a second or casting vote.

 [15/89]